HOW TO CHOOSE A GYM

 - PRICING - Is there an administration fee?
 What is the monthly fee?
 Have you joined on an introductory offer?
 How long will your subscription fee remain the same?
 What is included in your membership?
 Are there any other fees payable at any point?

-- EXTRAS - Be sure there are no "extras" such as a fee you may need to pay each time you visit.
+- EXTRAS - Be sure there are no "extras" such as a fee you may need to pay each time you visit or those classes you thought were included are not.

 - SWIMMING POOL - Do you want the use of a pool?
 Are you subsidising a pool for other members to use?